entropy-tamer/reynard-algorithms/README.md

 **Circle Area**:
 $$A = \pi \cdot r^2$$

-The area formula is essential for:
+The area formula is essential for collision detection and physics calculations.

-- **Collision Detection**: Determining if circular objects overlap
-- **Coverage Calculations**: Computing how much area a circular object covers
-- **Physics Simulations**: Calculating mass and density for circular bodies
-- **Visual Effects**: Creating circular particle systems and explosions

 **Circle Circumference**:
 $$C = 2\pi \cdot r$$

-The circumference is used for:
+The circumference is used for path planning and animation timing.

-- **Path Planning**: Calculating distances around circular obstacles
-- **Animation Timing**: Creating smooth circular motion animations
-- **UI Design**: Creating circular progress bars and loading indicators
-- **Geometric Calculations**: Computing perimeters of circular regions

 **Point-in-Circle Test**:
 A point $P = (x, y)$ is inside a circle with center $C = (c_x, c_y)$ and radius $r$ if: